tmikov/apple2tc/README.md

 - Two test games (Bolo and Robotron 2084) work and can be executed with F1/F2.
 - Text, GR and HGR modes implemented
 - Keyboard support implemented
-- Diskelss games seem to work.
+- Diskless games seem to work.
+- Sound works (but on web the user needs to interact with the page first due to https://developer.chrome.com/blog/autoplay/).
 - Applesoft Basic works.

 Missing: